Analysis | Trump’s in worse position than in 2016 in part because his opponent is in a much better position

 Leadership.
 The percentage of people saying Trump has good leadership skills has fallen by 11 points.
 While he was about tied with Clinton, he now trails Biden.

 Intelligence.
-A similar move: He trailed Clinton, but perceptions of his own intelligence have sunk since 2016.
+A similar move: He trailed Clinton, but perceptions of his intelligence have sunk since 2016.
 He trails Biden by 13 points.

 Levelheaded.
 This was Clinton’s biggest advantage.
 Trump’s position on this metric has improved, but he still trails Biden by a wide margin.